Feng shui consultant in Valletta, Malta. Feng shui of Valletta and Malta.

-Malta is truly mythic with megaliths, medieval dungeons and Calypso’s Cave.
+Malta is truly mythic, with megaliths, medieval dungeons and Calypso’s Cave.
 The towns and villages are full of Renaissance cathedrals and Baroque palaces and history.
 The countryside is scattered with the oldest known human structures in the world.

 Alchemical history of Malta

 Some researchers suggest that the Knights of St. John have inherited the alchemical secrets and traditions from their former rivals in Outremer, the Knights of the Temple.
-For example, two of Renaissance alchemists, George Ripley and Cagliostro, claimed to have been taught the inner secret by the Knights of St. John on Malta, the world’s best alchemical training centre with Malta’s megalithic temples and chamber.
-The big question is who were “giants” who built the temples and vaults of Neolithic Malta?
+For example, two Renaissance alchemists, George Ripley and Cagliostro, claimed to have been taught the inner secret by the Knights of St. John on Malta, the world’s best alchemical training centre with Malta’s megalithic temples and chamber.
+The big question is, who were the “giants” who built the temples and vaults of Neolithic Malta?
 Does Malta offer an insight into the spiritual perspectives of Europe’s original geomancers?

 Malta’s sacred sites

-There are many sacred sites in Malta, including the world-famous ancient underground ‘Hypogeum’ temple and the ‘Tarxien’ prehistoric temples and other goddesses sites.
+There are many sacred sites in Malta, including the world-famous ancient underground ‘Hypogeum’ temple and the ‘Tarxien’ prehistoric temples and other goddess sites.
 It looks like the Maltese were believers in fertility rituals focused around the existence of several hundred discoveries of large-bodied ‘mother goddess’ statuettes, such as the ‘sleeping lady’ or ‘Sleeping Mother’.

-The Hypogeum of Ħal Saflieni (‘underground’ in Greek), is a prehistoric underground cave system of temples dating to the Saflieni period (3300-3000 BC) – the only one in the world and is located in Paola, Malta.
+The Hypogeum of Ħal Saflieni (‘underground’ in Greek) is a prehistoric underground cave system of temples dating to the Saflieni period (3300-3000 BC) – the only one in the world and is located in Paola, Malta.
 It became a necropolis in prehistoric times after it was a sanctuary.
 The Oracle Room has powerful acoustic resonance properties and is elaborately painted with spirals in red ochre with circular spots.

 Mdina – mountain highs

-From the mythical perspective, Gozo is also the island of the mythical Calypso, who lured Ullyses to stay with her on this paradise island as told in Homer’s ‘Odyssey’.
+From the mythical perspective, Gozo is also the island of the mythical Calypso, who lured Ullyses to stay with her on this paradise island, as told in Homer’s ‘Odyssey’.